KIT-IAI/SDM_Plugin_SDK/README.md

 # KITModelViewer Plugin SDK
 [KITModelViewer](https://github.com/KIT-IAI/SDM_KITModelViewer) has a plugin mechanism that allows the development of own extensions.
 This SDK is required for compiling all provided plugins in [Plugin General](https://github.com/KIT-IAI/SDM_Plugin_General/).
+In addition to the necessary header files and libraries, the SDK contains a Python script for easily creating a new plugin with a simple wx dialog as a starting point for your own plugin development.
+<br><br>
 Here you will find the [Plugin Feature Doucumentation](Plugin_Features.md)

 ## How to cite